SKrotkih/eMia-React-Native/README.md

 ## Introduction

 eMia is a simple social network.
-You can sign in, sign up, sign out, restore password, edit profile, add a new post (title, body, photo),  filter posts.
+You can sign in, sign up, sign out, restore the password, edit profile, add a new post (title, body, photo),  filter posts.
 You will get  push-notification if another user likes your post.

 eMia uses Firebase database, storage, authentication and cloud messages.

 Notes.
-This React Native version contains also some native things.
-For example there is Filter View Controller (iOS) which is launched with using 'Options' menu button.
+The current version contains also some native stuff.
+For example: Filter View Controller (iOS) which is appeared with using 'Options' menu button.

 ## Requirements